valgur/surface-normal/README.md

 ![normals](normals.png)

 ## Citation
-If you use our code or method in your work, please cite the following:
+If you use the code or method in your work, please cite the following:
 ```
 @inproceedings{qiu2018deeplidar,
   title={DeepLiDAR: Deep Surface Normal Guided Depth Prediction for Outdoor Scene from Sparse LiDAR Data and Single Color Image},